- Education and Science»

-This is part 2 of a 7 part hands-on unit study on anatomy of the human body.
 Create edible models of bone parts, use stickers to label the bones on your body, dissect soup bones and muscles, design workouts for individual muscle groups, and more!
-These lessons are geared toward 4th-5th grade level children and their siblings.
-Another creative mom planned this for our homeschool co-op.
+These lessons are geared toward 4th- or 5th-grade-level children and their siblings.
+Another creative mom planned this for our homeschooling co-op.
 We meet each week for 2 1/2 hours and have 33 children between the ages of 1-13.
-Use these fun lessons with your classroom, family, after school program, or co-op!
+Use these fun lessons with your classroom, family, after-school program, or co-op!

 Systems of the Body

 2. Review cells and DNA.
-Introduce the major systems of the body: Endocrine system, Nervous system, Muscular system, Urinary system, Cardiovascular system, Digestive system, Integumentary system, Skeletal system, Respiratory system, Reproductive system, & Lymphatic system.
-Show a picture of and repeat a mnemonic device to remember each of the systems: Each night my unintelligent cat dives into some really rocky lakes.
+Introduce the major systems of the body: endocrine system, nervous system, muscular system, urinary system, cardiovascular system, digestive system, integumentary system, skeletal system, respiratory system, reproductive system, and lymphatic system.
+Show a picture of and repeat a mnemonic device to remember each of the systems: each night my unintelligent cat dives into some really rocky lakes.

 3. (Optional) If you are not limited by time, quickly discuss the skeletal system.
-Pass out the body worksheets from "Considering God's Creation."
+Pass out the body worksheets from "Considering God's Creation".
 Have children paste the bones of the skeletal system on the body worksheet.
-(Listen to the CD while we work on this.)
+(We listened to the CD while we work on this.)
 Lyrical Life Science: Volume 3: The Human Body

-YOU WILL NEED: pre-cut body and bones worksheet and pieces from "Considering God's Creation" and glue sticks
+- Pre-cut body and bones worksheet and pieces from "Considering God's Creation"

 This is a great addition to every science unit!
-It is so easy to follow, and it has excellent worksheets that encourage children to really study God's creation.
+It is so easy to follow and it has excellent worksheets that encourage children to really study God's creations.
 We have used the flower and tree field guide identification worksheets, the human body anatomy cut-and-paste activities, and more.
 This is something I would recommend to everyone!

 5. Read a book about the skeletal system.
 We read The Skeleton Inside You by Philip Balestrino.